tonykalantzis/assembly-MIPS-code-examples/README.md

 # arch-lab-2022
-Practice for the lab or architecture of computers.
+Practice for the lab of architecture of computers.